ketgo/py-abac/README.md

 }
 ```

-#### Authorization Request
+#### Access Request

-An authorization request is a data object sent by PEP to PDP.
+An access request is a data object sent by PEP to PDP.
 This object contains all the information needed by the PDP to evaluate the policies and return access decision.
 The JSON schema of the object is given by

 ```json
 {